luxfi/js/README.md

 ### Overview

 LuxNet is a JavaScript Library for interfacing with the Lux Network.
 It is built using TypeScript and intended to support both browser and Node.js.
-The LuxNet library allows you to issue commands to the Avalanche node APIs.
+The LuxNet library allows you to issue commands to the Lux node APIs.

 Using LuxNet, developers can: